 EMPLOYEE ASSISTANCE PROGRAM (EAP)

 Eligibility – All ongoing employees working .75 FTE or more.
 Spouse and dependent children through age 25 (employee pays a portion of the cost) of eligible employees.
 Health insurance coverage begins with a signed application at the beginning of employment.
 Application must be made within the first 30 days of employment.
 The plan year is July 1 – June 30.

 Plan Highlights – A comprehensive Preferred Provider Organization plan through Highmark Blue Cross/Blue Shield is available with national and some international provider coverage.
 You may create an account online at Highmark to track your Explanation of Benefits forms.
-Specific details about the plan are given in the plan documents in the Human Resources Office or in the Benefit Plan Summaries.
+Specific details about the plan are given in the Benefit Plan Documents.